toss911/my-portfolio-website/README.md

 # My porfolio website

 This project is a portfolio website that was built by React.
-The website is designed to be responsive to various devices. https://toss911.netlify.app/
+The website is designed to be responsive for various devices. https://toss911.netlify.app/